TechSquareInc/intern-playbook/docs/source/applications/configure-postfix.md

 # Configure Postfix

-*Confgiure Postfix using Gmail as a relay.*
+*Configure Postfix using Gmail as a relay.*

 ---